-Potter Meadow in Columbia, CT, was given to Joshua’s Land Trust by Whitehall Properties in 1988.
-This 34 acre land trust preserve that lies entirely within the floodplain of the Willimantic and Ten Mile Rivers.
+Potter Meadow in Columbia, Connecticut, was given to Joshua’s Trust by Whitehall Properties in 1988.
+This 34-acre land trust preserve lies entirely within the floodplain of the Willimantic and Ten Mile Rivers.

 Potter Meadow was owned by the Buckinghams, who were conservators to Uncas, father of Joshua.
 Starting in the 1830’s the Potter family used it as pasture land.
-Today, as a nature preserve, it provides excellent wildlife habitat and birding, with a variety of wetland and riparian types as well as an adjacent sandy area used frequently by turtles.
+Today, as a nature preserve, it provides excellent wetland and riparian habitat that lends itself to wildlife observation and birding.

-Potter Meadow sits near the intersection of several other Connecticut hiking trails/greenways, including the Air Line State Park trail and the East Coast Greenway..
+Potter Meadow sits near the intersection of several other Connecticut hiking trails/greenways, including the Air Line State Park trail and the East Coast Greenway.
 Visitors should be aware that the entire parcel may be submerged and impassable after heavy rains, and may be muddy at other times.
-Ticks are prevalent during the warm season.

 About the Property